FriendlyCaptcha/friendly-challenge/docs/legacy_endpoint.md

 ### Widget and the `friendly-challenge` library

 If you are using version `0.8.3` or below, please update to the latest version as soon as possible.
-If you are using a more recent version then still we would advise to upgrade to the latest version (`0.9.10`).
+If you are using a more recent version still we advise to upgrade to the latest version (`0.9.10`).

 The changelog can be found [here](https://github.com/FriendlyCaptcha/friendly-challenge/blob/master/docs/changelog.md).